 The Rewild Library

 The Rewild Library is a collection of more than 500 titles, including rare books, that relate to all aspects of rewilding, from history to handcrafts.
-It is a “social library,” where we hold regular read-ins and research days for people to come together and collectively research topics of rewilding.
+It is a “social library,” where we hold read-ins and research days for people to come together and collectively research topics of rewilding.
 We do this in the interest of unlocking information that is often stuck behind paywalls, accessible only by purchasing books, and to create a community of collective learners.
 Anyone can come and read books at the library.
-Monthly financial supporters can also borrow books to read at home.
+Monthly financial supporters can also borrow one book at a time to read at home.
 To become a monthly supporter, please see our donation page.
 To browse a list of our books, visit our online catalog here: https://rewildportland.libib.com

 How to find us?

 The Rewild Library is located at Green Anchors, an eco-industrial park in the St. Johns neighborhood of Portland, Oregon.
 Green Anchors is next to Cathedral Park, just on the other side of the fence from the boat ramp.
 You’ll need to park in the neighborhood and walk to Green Anchors by crossing the railroad tracks and walking up the tracks about 100 yards past the entrance to Cathedral Park.